Permafrost/Tundra/README.md

   * `pattern` is an optional datetime pattern string which is used to parse the given value if the specified type is datetime.
-  * `blankify?` is an optional boolean which if `true` will convert the argument value if it is null to an empty string.
+  * `blankify?` is an optional boolean which if `true` will convert the argument value if it is null to an empty string for string types, and to zero for number types.
 * `$locale` optionally identifies the [Locale] to apply during formatting.
 If not specified, no localization is applied.